Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall: Introduction

-While CFD has a strong potential as an \textit{in-silico} replacement for \textit{in-vivo} measurement of hemodynamic fields, it also has some practical drawbacks.
+While CFD has a strong potential as an \textit{in-silico} replacement for \textit{in-vivo} measurement of hemodynamic fields~\revvvision{\cite{PeperSchaap2021}}, it also has some practical drawbacks.
 High-quality CFD simulations require fine discretisation of the spatial and temporal domains, leading to long computation times~\cite{TaylorFonte2013}.
-The time-intensive nature of high-fidelity CFD simulations limits their applicability in practice, e.g. for virtual surgery planning or shape optimisation of medical devices~\cite{Marsden2013}.
+The time-intensive nature of high-fidelity CFD simulations limits their applicability in, e.g., virtual surgery planning or shape optimisation of medical devices~\cite{Marsden2013}.
 There is a practical need for fast but accurate estimation of hemodynamics.

-Efforts to speed up CFD have focused on several directions.
-For example, model order reduction for fluid dynamics \cite{LassilaManzoni2014} can significantly speed up CFD simulation by reformulating the governing equations to an extent that preserves a satisfactory accuracy while enabling fast numerical solution.
-However, existing workflows have to be significantly altered to apply these methods, which requires considerable effort and expertise and hinders wide-spread applicability and acceptance.
-Alternatively, lumped-parameter models for the quantification of vascular hemodynamics have been proposed, e.g. for coronary circulation~\cite{ItuSharma2012}.
-These replace parts of the spatial domain with 1D physical networks of resistance and capacitance that provide satisfactory local accuracy for the global flow.
-Such a method has the drawback that no localised information on the artery wall (e.g. WSS) is obtained.

-Recent works have shown that there is great potential in machine learning to accelerate and improve cardiovascular biomechanics modelling~\cite{ArzaniWang2022}.
-In particular, deep neural networks can be used for hemodynamic scalar or vector field estimation.
-In contrast to CFD simulation, in which multiple systems of equations have to be iteratively solved \textit{online} for each new artery, machine learning approaches move these time-consuming computations \textit{offline}.
-To generate training data for a neural network, high-accuracy CFD simulations are run on geometric artery models.
-Once a neural network has been trained, hemodynamics estimation in a new artery only requires a single forward pass through the network, leading to significant speed-up.
+Recent works have shown that there is great potential in deep neural networks \revvision{in} cardiovascular biomechanics modelling~\cite{ArzaniWang2022}. \revvision{One application of neural networks in hemodynamics modelling is the use of physics-informed neural networks (PINNs), in which a neural network is optimised to represent the desired hemodynamic field of a patient under physical constraints~\cite{ArzaniWang2021,RaissiYazdani2020}.
+However, PINNs and their graph-based variants~\cite{GaoZahr2022,ShuklaXu2022} do not naturally generalise to other patients and require per-instance optimisation.
+This can be as time-consuming as CFD, where multiple systems of equations have to be solved \textit{online} for each new artery.
+In contrast, we follow the approach of fast, generalising surrogate models.
+The core idea behind these models is that the time-consuming computation is moved \textit{offline} while hemodynamics estimation \textit{online} is fast.} Training data can be generated using high-accuracy CFD simulations and then used to optimize a neural network that, once trained, estimates hemodynamics in a new artery in a single forward pass through the network, leading to significant speed-up.